All About Whole30®—Recipes, Tips, and GuidelinesDecember 26th, 2020

 These sauces are an easy way to build flavor in your meals and work with meat, seafood, and veggies.

 Flavor-packed curries are a go-to for quick meals.
 You can use whatever veggies and protein you have, plus cauliflower rice to serve alongside.
-Super simple!
+Super easy!

 Here are even more foods to grab!

 - High-quality animal protein: Head to the Thrive Market meat counter for chicken, beef, pork, and seafood.
-You can also pick up eggs and even tasty Whole30 bacon at your local supermarket.
+You can also pick up eggs and even tasty Whole30® bacon at your local supermarket.
+For snacks, go for Chomps beef sticks.

 - All the veggies: Shop seasonally for all your favorite vegetables.
 They’ll add color, nutrients, and flavor to every meal throughout the month.